anewman74/creation/README.md

 # creation
 This is a website - Creativity Inspire.
 It allows logged in users to store their poems and short stories.
 They can choose whether their creations will be private or open for public viewing.

-It uses Spring, Java, Postgres, Angular JS, Bootstrap and Fontawesome.
+It uses Spring, Java, Postgres, Angular JS, Bootstrap and Font Awesome.
 The website is modified for mobile phones.

 Below are some screenshots: